8 Metrics to Improve Call Center Operations

 To calculate PHT, look at your daily call volume, broken out by the hour.
 It can also be done daily by looking at the weekly call volume to find the week’s busiest day.

 5. Average Handle Time (AHT)

-Average Handle Time refers to the average length of the customer call transition.
-It involves the entire duration that the customer is on the line.
+Average Handle Time refers to the average length of the customer engagement.
+It involves the entire duration that the customer is on the call.
 This includes the transfers and hold times, along with the after-call work.

 Longer handle times can suggest that the agent is struggling to provide a resolution in an efficient manner.
 Keep in mind consistently short handle times may show an agent cherry-picking calls if their transfer rate is much higher than the rest of the team.
 So this metric is essential in determining the customer experience and efficiency of operations.

 This option is provided to the callers waiting in the queue to record their contact information for a call back from the agent.
 The callback messaging metric measures the number of call-back requests received daily.

 This metric is another reliable performance indicator based on the center’s customer experience goals.
 Often it is best to have lower call-back messaging requests, as it means that the wait time to engage with an agent wasn’t excessively long.
 However, having a callback option is often appreciated no matter how long the wait time, as customers’ wait time thresholds consistently diminish.

 First Call Resolution is when your agent can fully resolve the customer query on the first interaction without the need of a follow up interaction.
 While this metric is simple to define, it can be more complex to measure.
 If the customer calls back within 24 hours, it may suggest that the first agent did not fully address the customer’s concern.
 Or it is also possible the caller needs to call back for an unrelated issue.

 While FCR is often regarded as the cornerstone of call center performance, it is wise to dig into the details of agent and customer engagements to truly identify and understand resolution rates.